lostinthesaus/palf-clair-route/README.md

 ## Mod Features

 This mod does the following: it puts Clair in the Battle Academy as a potential hang out character (once certain requirements are met) and gives her a Level 2 scene.
 It also makes you gain a point with her while taking her class, similar to other routes.
 In addition, it includes a new audio track for you to jam to while doing her scene.

-All of these things can be utilized to potentially create your own fully-featured new character route mod, too.
-Eventually, once I migrate over to the mod manager, the intention is to build another walkthrough like my last one on how to do this stuff.
+This mod is also packaged so it only includes the necessary files to use the mod, meaning that it has to be installed on-to a copy of PAL:F already downloaded and extracted.
+This doesn't ensure compatibility, but it does allow you to use this as a base for making your own character routes mods.

 ## F.A.Q.
 (Spoiler Warning)